BlueeQ/mu-acrylic-repo/README.md

 ### Upsilon
 CP1800, same design.
 5mm acrylic plate as well as a relief cut 1.5mm plate + mid insert, PCB design is underway.
 Gasket mount may be coming at a later date.
+**please not this board has not been tested yet, use at your own risk

 ### Upcoming designs
 * Nu - Blockered 65%, both gasket and sandwich mount.
 Same design aspects.